Mobile Ordering And Payments: Will The Large Banks Miss The Boat?

 Mobile learning gaining traction

 AUGUST 15, 2010

-Students tend to be out and about for a reason and the free time they have occurs in short bursts such as sitting on a bus, waiting for a friend or queuing in bank. first step, as always has been the picking of low lying fruit.
-The prime use of VLEs initially was as (still is?) a repository of course documents and administrative information and such a trend is now being replicated in the mobile space. more difficult job is implementing projects that change the way students learn and thus require faculty to teach in a different manner.
+Students tend to be out and about for a reason and the free time they have occurs in short bursts such as sitting on a bus, waiting for a friend or queuing in bank.
+A first step, as always has been the picking of low lying fruit.
+The prime use of VLEs initially was as (still is?) a repository of course documents and administrative information and such a trend is now being replicated in the mobile space.
+A more difficult job is implementing projects that change the way students learn and thus require faculty to teach in a different manner.
 The use of podcasts is becoming widespread.

 Building an ICT-Rich Environment | ICT and TLC

 FEBRUARY 18, 2009